holochain/docs-pages/src/pages/concepts/2_application_architecture.md

 ## Layers of the application stack

-Holochain handles a lot of things for you, keeping your development workload minimal and mostly focused on the problems you need to salf.
+Holochain handles a lot of things for you, keeping your development workload minimal and mostly focused on the problems you need to solve.
 That's why we call it a framework.
 You rely on Holochain for things like data persistence and a peer-to-peer networking layer, and get on with building your application and business logic.

 Now, let's get into the details of all the components of a Holochain app, and how they fit together.